L-E-G/simulator/README.md

 ```
 cd gui
-npm install
+yarn install
 ```

 Then start a web pack development server:

 ```
 cd gui
-npm start
+yarn start
 ```

-This server will serve the result on [localhost:8000](http://localhost:8000), and rebuild the web app whenever anything in `gui` changes, or when a new version of the web pack compiled simulator is built.
+This server will serve the result on [localhost:3000](http://localhost:3000), and rebuild the web app whenever anything in `gui` changes, or when a new version of the web pack compiled simulator is built.